ricdikulous/immutable-unreal-game-lessons/lessons/14-nfts-as-playable-characters/README.md

     - The fox character is the default character and all other character blueprints extend this one.

 - **Data Table**: A data table stores the unique values for each character's traits, such as initial speed, top speed, and acceleration.
 The character name is used to look up the corresponding traits from the data table.
     - This data table has some data duplication with the metadata on the NFT, this is because for the game this made the implementation more straight forward.
-However with this design the downside is that if you want to update the metadata you need to do it in the game too
+However with this design the downside is that if you want to update the metadata you need to do it in the game too.
+    - There is a boolean column to represent default characters these are characters that are playable whether or not the player owns an NFT for these characters.

 ![Data Table](./dataTable.png)